A portable unit

 How do I access the API?

 Register as a developer at fraglet.org and receive an API key.
-Keys are prefixed frag_live_ and used as Bearer tokens in the Authorization header – the same pattern as Stripe or OpenAI.
-The API is at api.fraglet.org.
+Keys are prefixed frag_live_ and used as Bearer tokens in the Authorization header .
+Same pattern as Stripe or OpenAI.
+API at api.fraglet.org.

 How are fraglets addressed?